hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 functions that utilize the thumbprints of the public keys of the endpoints, as well as other context, to the derived symmetric key.

-This specification defines how thumbprints of COSE keys are created, see
+This specification defines how thumbprints of COSE Keys are created, see
 {{thumbprint}} and {{required}}.
 Additionally, a new CBOR Web Token (CWT) confirmation method is added to the IANA "CWT Confirmation Methods" registry created by {{RFC8747}}.
 See Section 3.1 of